AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 The workflow evaluates:

-- IC reconstruction accuracy
+- Ic reconstruction accuracy

 - Relative density reconstruction